 Having said all that, because of the interaction with other drugs and foods treatment with monoamine oxidase inhibitors (MAOI’s) these days are often bypassed, in preference for selective serotonin re-uptake inhibitors (SSRI’s).

-Dependency may evolve if you were on these type of drugs over a large time scale.
+Dependency may evolve if you were on these type of medications over a large time scale.
 Almost all doctors these days are aware of this and would not prescribe the drug if the individual could cope without it.

 The effects of antidepressant drugs start after 10 to 14 days of treatment and it could be as long as six to eight weeks before the full beneficial effects of these type of drugs will be felt.
 However the side-effects these drugs carry with them may be felt from day one.
 Treatment should still be continued as it is documented that the body will become tolerant to these side-effects.